 Filling

-- Pan fry chicken breasts in olive oil until mostly cooked, then remove from pan and shred2 pounds boneless skinless chicken breasts, 1 Tablespoon olive oil
+- Pan fry 2 pounds boneless skinless chicken breasts in 1 Tablespoon olive oil until mostly cooked, then remove from pan and shred

 - Return shredded chicken to pan.
-Add remaining filling ingredients and cook until chicken is fully cooked and lime juice has simmered down.
-Transfer to a bowl and set aside.2 cloves garlic, 2 Tablespoons lime juice, salt and pepper, ½ cup chopped red onion, 4 ounces diced green chiles or jalapenos, 1 Tablespoon dried Mexican oregano, ½ cup roasted red peppers, Cholula
+Add 2 cloves garlic, 2 Tablespoons lime juice, salt and pepper, ½ cup chopped red onion, 4 ounces diced green chiles or jalapenos, 1 Tablespoon dried Mexican oregano, ½ cup roasted red peppers, and Cholula.
+Cook until chicken is fully cooked and any excess liquid has simmered down.
+Transfer to a bowl and set aside.

 Red Enchilada Sauce

-- Heat oil in saucepan over medium-high heat.
-Stir in flour and chili powder.
-Reduce heat to medium and cook until lightly browned, stirring constantly.2 Tablespoons vegetable oil, 2 Tablespoons all-purpose flour, 1 Tablespoon chili powder
+- Heat 2 Tablespoons vegetable oil in saucepan over medium-high heat.
+Stir in 2 Tablespoons all-purpose flour and 1 Tablespoon chili powder.
+Reduce heat to medium and cook until lightly browned, stirring constantly.

-- Add tomato sauce and water and stir well to combine.8 ounces tomato sauce, 1½ cups water
+- Add 8 ounces tomato sauce and 1½ cups water and stir well to combine.

-- Add seasoning to your liking, tasting as your go.1 Tablespoon cumin, 2 teaspoons garlic powder, 2 teaspoons onion powder, 2 teaspoons salt, 2 teaspoons white pepper, 1 teaspoon cayenne pepper
+- Add 1 Tablespoon cumin, 2 teaspoons garlic powder, 2 teaspoons onion powder, 2 teaspoons salt, 2 teaspoons white pepper, and 1 teaspoon cayenne pepper.
+Taste and adjust to your liking as you go.

 - Simmer for a few minutes until slightly thickened.